TechPriyamvad/TVS_PGM_PROJECT/PROJECT_README.md

 ### UNFAMILIAR
 - Mobile Front Layer – Flutter (for Android and iOS platforms)
 - API Layer – Python/Django
-- Database Layer – PostgreSQL   Azure MSSQL
+- Database Layer – Azure MSSQL
 - Notification Layer – Firebase
 - File Storage Layer – Azure Blob
 - Batch Processes – Azure Function App Instance to be shared to deploy Development Code for Batch Processing
 - Microsoft azure
 - google maps

+### CONFIG DRIVEN UI ACCORDING TO COUNTRY
+`Entities dependent on country`
+- country_translation
+- vehicle
+- verification_document
+- dealer
+- country_language_map
+- users
+- country_vehicle_category_mapping
+- role_country_mapping
+- order
+- part
+- privacy_policy_config
+- distributor
+- questionaire_country_mapping

+### Requirements gathering to decide whether we should use server driven or config driven UI for below dynamic data
+- locate nearby dealer stores according to region
+- availability of dealer store
+- opening and closing time of dealer stores
+- training program tailored for each mechanic
+- reward program tailored for each mechanic
+- order management
+- parts availability
+- language tailored for region
+- app updates are less painful

 ### Testing
 - Security testing
 - feature testing
+- Zephyr software for testing

 ## TO-DO
-- What is MVVM design pattern
+- What is MVVM design pattern ✅
-- What is Active/Passive disaster recovery strategy
+- What is Active/Passive disaster recovery strategy✅
+- Do we have different web app for dealer and agency

 ## Doubts
 - Right now do we have repair order functionality in app